camwestwood/xapi/generic/view.md

 ```

 ### Context
-Context can be used to describe any surrounding circumstances to the viewed, including for example the device used and id of module.
+The Context entity can be used to describe any surrounding circumstances, including for example the device used and id of the module.
 If the device supports it, session Ids and ip-addresses can be recorded.
 Common entity identifier: ContextA, as defined on the [common structures](/common_structures.md#contexta) page.

 #### Entity properties:
 <table>
 <tr><th>Property</th><th>Description</th></tr>
 	<tr><td>context.platform [1]</td>
 	<td>The platform used in the experience of this learning activity.
-The value used should not change between platform upgrades and version changes and should typically be a concise name by which the application is commonly known, for example "Moodle" or "Blackboard"</td></tr>
+The value used should not change between platform upgrades and version changes and should typically be a concise name by which the application is commonly known, for example "Moodle" or "Blackboard".</td></tr>
 	<tr><td>context.extensions.version [0..1]
 		 context.extension.sessionId [0..1]
 		 context.extension.ip-address [1]
 		 context.extension.courseArea [0..1]
 		 </td>
-		<td>Four extensions are provided for, with IRIs as defined on the <a href="vocabulary.md#41-context-extensions">vocabularies page</a>.
+		<td>Four extensions are provided, with IRIs as defined on the <a href="vocabulary.md#41-context-extensions">vocabularies page</a>.
   	  The <b>sessionID</b> extension is the VLE session ID, or a suitably hashed version of it.
 A value should be provided if this information is available.<br/>
     The <b>ip-address</b> is used to identify the client's IP address.
 An IPv4 address is recommended.<br/>
-    The <b>version</b> extension is recommended, and identifies the version of the Jisc xAPI profile found on the ReadMe page. <br/>
+    The <b>version</b> extension is recommended, and identifies the version of the Jisc xAPI Profile found on the ReadMe page. <br/>
-	The <b>courseArea</b> identifies Umbrella course/parent area by its UDD Module Instance ID or VLE Module ID.
+	The <b>courseArea</b> identifies umbrella course/parent area by its UDD Module Instance ID or VLE Module ID.
 More information can be found on the <a href="vocabulary.md#umbrella-course-area">vocabularies page</a>.
 		</td></tr></table>

 ### Example: